Celebrating Life Since 1880

 On October 26, 1880, the cemetery granted a 60-foot right-of-way through the cemetery to Jacksonville Fernandina Railroad for $1000, with stipulation that the railroad build a depot on the grounds for the convenience of visitors to the cemetery.
 That same day, a horse and cart were purchased, and a man employed to drive them.

-A year later, on January 4, 1881, the construction of a suitable house for the groudskeeper was begun and a meeting room was authorized in that building.
+A year later, on January 4, 1881, the construction of a suitable house for the groundskeeper was begun and a meeting room was authorized in that building.
 The first burial in Evergreen Cemetery, Mrs. Margaret Jamison, took place on April 8th, 1881.
 That same year, several acres of land were sold to the Diocese of St. Augustine for a Catholic Cemetery.
-Over the years, plots of ground for burial have been donated to organizations such as the Free and Accepted Masons, the Odd Fellows, the Fire Department, St. Luke’s Hospital and the Episcopal Diocese of Florida.
+Over the years, plots of ground for burials have been donated to organizations such as the Free and Accepted Masons, the Odd Fellows, the Fire Department, St. Luke’s Hospital and the Episcopal Diocese of Florida.

-After the turn of the 20th century, Evergreen Cemetery changed from a profit to a not-for-profit corporation.
+After the turn of the 20th century, Evergreen Cemetery changed from a for-profit to a not-for-profit corporation.
 On December 7, 1910, the Evergreen Cemetery Association, a not-for-profit organization was formed.
 Arthur G. Cummer became the Association’s first president.

 Beginning in 1949, Jacksonville’s annual Memorial Day Services were moved from Hemming Park to Evergreen which seemed a more appropriate location to honor those who fought and died for their country.
 The impressive services, conducted by the Veterans Patriotic Observance committee of Jacksonville, include a carillon concert, presentation of colors of each organization, laying of wreaths around the Memorial Flagpole, music by local high school bands and a concluding Marine taps ceremony.